 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
-The bodies of the dead were placed in the area, and the area they had been laying was scrapped and lime was spread over it.
+The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, the bodies of 80 dead POWs laid under the hospital awaiting burial.

 Work details were sent out on a daily basis.
-Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
+Each day, the American doctors gave a list of names to the Japanese of POWs healthy enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.

 According to the final report written after the war by 1st Lt.
 Jacques Merrifield of the 192nd Tank Battalion, Pvt.
 Lavern A. Weir died from malaria and dysentery on Thursday, May 28, 1942, at Camp O’Donnell and was buried in the camp’s cemetery in Section B, Row 2, Grave 7.
 He was the 889 POW to die in the camp.